DAISY AB#19-086-2 – F, 8 Years

 Activity Level: Very active; you’d never know this girl was 8 years old

-Medical History: UTD on all vaccines, HWP, flea/tick preventative, spayed, microchipped
+Medical History: UTD all vaccines, HWP, flea/tick preventative, spayed, microchipped

 Foster Comments: Daisy was surrendered along with her sister Julie, from a breeder in MO.
-I believe she has had a litter of pups, but does not appear to have been used a lot for breeding.
+She is an extremely sweet, petite dog.
+The vet and I believe she has had a litter of pups, but does not appear to have been used a lot for breeding.
 Daisy was a field trials champion when she was younger, you can still read about her on the breeder’s website.
-As such, she is still a very active dog, and loves to be outside looking over the deck rail for the outside cats or squirrels or birds, and then barking at them if they move.
+She is still a very active dog, and loves to be outside looking over the deck rail for the outside cats or squirrels or birds, and then barking at them if they move.
 She spends a great deal of time in our yard, patrolling, looking, and just running.
 She does very well with our resident pack of 7, and she engages in play with the younger dogs.
 She lived in a kennel the first 8 years of her life, but is quickly adapting to life in the house.
 It is fun to watch the changes in her from when she first came to us, straight from the kennel.
 Who knew that tile floors could be so scary?
 She is a very gentle dog (except she really wants to get those cats!), comes when called, and likes to be petted.
+She apparently never had treats before; she gently accepts any new food and then takes if off to sniff it before eating it.
+If she likes it, she is quickly back for more!
 She probably never had toys before, but she does have one favorite from our bowl of toys that she will occasionally grab and shake and carry around.
 She has learned to love dog beds, but still likes to go out and sleep on the love seat on the deck when it is cool enough.
-Daisy has been good with my 4 and 7 year old grandkids, but might not appreciate the extra attentions of a younger child.
+Daisy has been good with my 4 and 7 year old grandkids, but might be afraid of the extra attentions of a younger child.
 Other than responding to her name, I haven’t found any other commands that she knows, so that is something that will need to be worked on.

 Adoption Fee: $250